 Logic Pro X has a simple interface with powerful features.

 Plus, Logic Pro X is known for having an extensive collection of virtual instruments (over 1,800) and audio effects included.
-To list just a few, you’re afforded access to vintage EQ emulators, powerful virtual synths, and a wide selection of guitar amps and pedal effects.
+To list just a few, you’re afforded access to vintage EQ emulators, powerful virtual synths, and a wide selection of simulated guitar amps and pedal effects.

 Reason brings an old-school approach to music production with a digital touch